-When we arrived at the home of the men’s basketball players, she immediately started preying on all of the guys.
-She was asking people for alcohol, she was saying bad things about the other recruits and being disrespectful.
+When we arrived at the home of the men’s basketball players, and she immediately started preying on all of the guys.
+She was asking people for alcohol; she was saying bad things about the other recruits and being disrespectful.
 I felt as though I was in the Twilight Zone.

 Long story short, the disrespectful recruit ended up drinking and hooking up with one of the basketball players.
-Yes, karma did get her, and she woke up hungover and she did not play well at the clinic.
+Yes, karma did get her, she woke up hungover, and she did not play well at our clinic.
 Her mishaps were talked about between the coaches and the team, and the comments about her were not good.
-She did not receive an offer from our school and we are a better team without someone who disrespects herself and others like that.
-The funny thing is, she texted me the next day saying “I miss you so much!” and “My mom says hi!!” and I did not respond.
+She did not receive an offer from our school, and we are a better team without someone who disrespects herself and others like that.
+The funny thing is, she texted me the next day, saying, “I miss you so much, and my mom says hi.”
+I did not respond.

 Posted on December 24, 2017 in Recruiting 101